Welcome to Reception

 • Please make sure your child’s book bag containing their reading books and Reading Record is brought into school every day.

-• When your child has reached a certain point in the Phonics programme, 1 x phonetically decodable reading book will be sent home on a Friday alongside a recommended reading book for Reception aged children.
+• 1 x phonetically decodable reading book will be sent home on a Friday alongside a recommended reading book for Reception aged children.
+The children will be sent the new sound(s) they have learnt that week alongside any new red words.

 • Please comment in your child’s Reading Record when you have read with your child.